hakiri/Tuto-Blockchain/README.md

 # Tuto-Blockchain
-Tutorial Blockchain  Sfax
-A clloaction of smart contracts as tutorials
+A collection of smart contracts and other tools for the Blockchain Seminar in Sfax